If you’ve ever considered living a sustainable life, chances are high that you’ve considered using a natural deodorant.

 Google “armpit detox”.
 Many claim this speeds up the transition time but I cannot comment as I didn’t do this.

-When switching from a regular antiperspirant to a natural deodorant, the body is removing the aluminium and releasing waste that has been blocked.
+When switching from a regular antiperspirant to a natural deodorant, the body is removing the aluminium and releases waste that has been blocked.

 I definitely experienced this!